Holland & Barrett

 Our Business and Structure

-Our vision is to be the trusted partner for over 100 million people globally to achieve their personal health and wellness goals.
-Operating within over 1,600 stores in 18 countries across the world including owned and franchise stores, the business has a strong, consistent brand ethos combined with expert customer advice to be the highly trusted health and wellness brand that we are today.
+The business has a strong, consistent brand ethos combined with expert customer advice to be the highly trusted health and wellness brand that we are today.
 Our growth is made possible by always putting our customers and employees first and through constant innovation, and a commitment to being ethical in everything that we do.
 We have invested in technology to make over 9000 products accessible to our customers and continue to invest to become a leading provider of sustainable products and initiatives.

 Governance and Commitment